raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 ### Final check

-In order that your code can run safely and reliably on the ISS, there are few rules that need to be followed.
-If you've followed this guide then your code should already be fine.
-However as a final check before submission you should make sure that:
+So that your program can run safely and successfully on the ISS, there are some rules it needs to follow.
+If you've worked through this guide, then your program should already be fine.
+However, as a final steo before you submit your entry, you should double-check that:

-1. If you're entering "Life in Space", your code does not save any photos or videos taken aboard the ISS.
+1. Your experiment does not rely on interaction with an astronaut
-2. Your code does not use networking or start a system process other than to measure the CPU temperature.
+1. Your program is written in Python 3
-3. Your code runs without errors and does not raise any unhandled exceptions.
+1. Your program does not rely on any additional libraries other than those listed in this guide
-4. You have documented your code and that it is easy to understand.
+1. Your program  does not use networking, and does not start a system process (other than to measure the CPU temperature if necessary)
-5. Your experiment does not rely on interaction with an astronaut.
+1. You have documented your program, and it is easy to understand
-6. There is no bad language or rudeness in your code.
+1. Your data is saved in files as described in this guide and does not use more than 3GB of storage space
-7. Your program will stop after 3 hours.
+1. If you chose the theme 'Life in space', your program does not save any photos or videos
-8. Your data is saved into files as described in this guide and does not use more than 3GB of space on the SD card.
+1. Your program runs without errors and does not raise any unhandled exceptions
-9. Your code is written in Python3.
+1. Your program stops running after 3 hours
-10. Your code does not rely on any additional libraries being installed other than those listed in this guide.
+1. There is no bad language or rudeness in your program